-Summer 2023
+Summer 2024

-- Science Preparatory Workshop focuses on hands-on skills and services to give you every chance at achieving your full potential. - Math Workshop reviews the material that you will need to succeed in your first-year math courses. - Summer Orientation provides information on your faculty, the opportunity to meet other students in your program and addressing questions about university life, with a focus on your academic success and personal development.
+- Science Preparatory Workshop focuses on hands-on skills and services to give you every chance at achieving your full potential. - Math Workshop reviews the material that you will need to succeed in your first-year math courses.

 Beginning of the term